 A study of multiple approaches used in the teaching of reading including balanced reading programs, phonics, and literature-based programs.
-A study of reading methods, strategies, and techniques designed to help children who are experiencing difficulties learning to read.
-Open to elementary majors only.
-Prerequisite: EDU 301, EDU 303; Corequisite: EDU 441
+A study of reading methods, strategies, and techniques designed to help children who are experiencing

-Prerequisite: EDU 301, EDU 303; Corequisite: EDU 441.
+Prerequisite: EDU 301, EDU 303.
 Corequisite: EDU 441.